RUN-KAIST/kaist.run/contests/en.md

 * For Internal Teams, all members must present their KAIST student ID (or another document proving their affiliation with KAIST).
 Otherwise, the team will be considered an External Team.

 #### Team Reference Document Rules
-* Each team may bring a team reference document of up to 25 single-sided pages with a font size of 5pt or larger.
+* Each team may bring a team reference document of up to 25 single-sided A4 pages with a font size of 5pt or larger.
 * Up to 3 identical copies of the team reference document are permitted per team.
 * Team reference documents will be inspected during registration before the contest begins.
 * Viewing the team reference document on your computer or any electronic device is prohibited.

 #### Anti-Cheating Policy
-* During the contest, you are not allowed to view or use any code written before the start of the contest, other than language reference or your team reference document.
+* During the contest, you are not allowed to view or use any code written before the start of the contest, other than your team reference document.
 This includes any type of code that could indirectly help in solving the problems.
 * All internet usage is prohibited during the contest, except for accessing the contest platform.
 In particular, the use of generative AI (LLM) for any purpose will be considered cheating.
 * IDE autocompletion features are allowed, provided they are not based on generative AI.
 * Applications not covered by the above rules (e.g., calculators, notepads) may be used freely.